1966 theft of the Jules Rimet Trophy: Theft

-On Sunday 20 March, when the guards began a noon circuit, around 12:10 they noticed that someone had forced open the display case and the rear doors of the building and stolen the trophy.
+On Sunday, 20th March, the guards began a noon circuit.
+Around 12:10 p.m., they noticed that someone had forced open the display case and the rear doors of the building and stolen the trophy.
 The wooden bar that held the door closed was lying on the floor; thieves had removed the screws and bolts that held it from the other side of the door.
 They had removed the padlock from the back of the display case, taken the trophy and left the way they came.
 None of the guards had seen or heard anything suspicious, though one of them reported that he had seen a strange man by the public telephone when he had visited the lavatory on the first floor.

-Scotland Yard took control of the case and gave it to the Flying Squad.
+Scotland Yard took control of the case and gave it Flying Squad.
 Officers interviewed the guards and two maintenance workers.
 One of the churchgoers had also noticed a man and gave a different description.
 The story went public across the world over the next day.
 Police had begun to look for two potential suspects but the description the newspapers gave did not correspond to either one of the men the witnesses had seen.

 Ransom demand

 On Monday 21 March, Joe Mears, the Chairman of the Football Association, received an anonymous phone call.
 The unknown man said that Mears would receive a parcel at Chelsea Football Club the next day.
 The parcel was delivered to Mears' home.
-It contained the removable lining from the top of the trophy and a ransom note that demanded £15,000 in £1 and £5 notes.
+It contained the removable lining from the top of the trophy and a ransom note that demanded £150,000 in £1 and £5 notes.
 The letter stated that the FA should place a coded ad in the personal Ads column of The Evening News.
 If they followed the further instructions, they could get the trophy back by Friday, otherwise, or if the FA informed the police or the press, the thieves would melt the trophy down.
 Shortly afterwards Mears received another call – a man who identified himself as "Jackson" changed the instructions to £5 and £10 notes.

 Despite the warnings, Mears contacted the police, met Detective Inspector Charles Buggy of the Flying Squad and gave the trophy lining and the letter to him.
 Police told Mears to place the ad on 24 March, and contacted a bank that created a false ransom payment out of bundles of ordinary paper, with real money only at the top and bottom, which were placed in a suitcase.
 Two police officers were to act as Mears' assistants in handing the money over and went to his home to wait for the next call.